This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

-- Rehabilitation: After you recover, your healthcare provider may recommend physical, occupational, or speech therapy.
+- Physical, occupational, or speech therapy may be recommended after you recover.
 These may help to improve movement, decrease pain, maintain daily activities, and improve your ability to eat or speak.

 How can viral encephalitis be prevented?

 - Prevent bites from mosquitoes and ticks:

 - Use an insect repellant that contains DEET (active ingredient) on your clothing and exposed skin.
-Ask about other insect repellants to prevent bites.
 Use repellants with 30% DEET or less on infants who are younger than 2 months old.
 Follow the instructions on the label when you use an insect repellant.
 Do not use DEET on the hands of young children or on babies who may rub their eyes or mouth.

-- Clear dead trees and brush away from where you live.
-This may help to decrease ticks.
+- Clear dead trees and brush away from where you live to decrease ticks.